Skip to main content

 Procedure to apply for F-1 Visa Status Reinstatement

-1. Speak with an International Student Advisor to assess your eligibility for F-1 visa status reinstatement.
-The advisor will determine if you are a viable candidate for F-1 visa status reinstatement.
+1. The student must speak with an International Student Advisor to assess their eligibility for F-1 visa status reinstatement.
+The advisor will determine if they are a viable candidate for F-1 visa status reinstatement.
 If so, they will explain how to request the new I-20 form required for the reinstatement application.

 2. Prepare and gather the documentation required to submit I-539 application to USCIS.
-You are also encouraged to review USCIS's instructions on how to file your I-539 form.
+Students are also encouraged to review USCIS's instructions on how to file their I-539 form.

 1. USCIS form I-539, available on the USCIS website: https://www.uscis.gov/forms/all-forms.
-If you have questions about how to prepare the I-539, we encourage you to consult with an immigration attorney regarding your case and application.
+If students have questions about how to prepare the I-539, we encourage them to consult with an immigration attorney regarding their case and application.
 GEO is unable to provide any guidance or advise students how to complete the I-539 form.

 2. I-539 Application Fee (https://www.uscis.gov/forms/all-forms), payable to the US Department of Homeland Security.

-3. A cover letter from you requesting reinstatement to F-1 status and explaining your circumstances.
-You should explain that the violation of F-1 status resulted from circumstances beyond your control and/or that the failure to be reinstated would result in extreme hardship.
+3. A cover letter from the student in question requesting reinstatement to F-1 status and explaining their circumstances.
+They should explain that the violation of F-1 status resulted from circumstances beyond their control and/or that the failure to be reinstated would result in extreme hardship.
 Attach any additional supporting documents.

-4. A new SEVIS I-20 issued by the Global Engagement Office for purposes of reinstatement (signed by you and an ISSS advisor).
+4. A new SEVIS I-20 issued by the Global Engagement Office for purposes of reinstatement (signed by the student and an International Student Advisor).

 5. A photocopy of your previous I-20 form(s).